 This page covers buying used cars with some unique information and tools.
 Learn about the art of car buying from a certified master mechanic that specialized in vehicle evaluation.
+You can also print a copy of my personal used car inspection checklist.

 Don’t miss the more in depth articles below.
 Take full advantage of my experience on this subject.
 Use the tools available here and share them with friends.
 Let’s start off on the right foot by paying as little as possible for the automobile.